 While whole and reduced-fat dairy foods contain more calories than low-fat and fat-free versions, new science on full-fat dairy foods supports reassessing their role in healthy eating patterns.
 Agreement among scientists regarding current recommendations for full-fat versus low-fat dairy has yet to reached, but what’s clear is that enjoying nutrient-rich dairy foods – regardless of fat content – is associated with maintaining overall health.

 The 2015-2020 Dietary Guidelines for Americans recommends that all Americans over age 9 should consume three servings of low-fat or fat-free milk products each day (1 cup of milk or yogurt, 1½ ounces of natural cheese or 2 ounces of processed cheese equals one serving); 2½ cups per day are recommended for children aged 4-8 years; and 2 cups per day for children aged 2-3 years.

 The National Academy of Sciences recommends American adults consume 1,000-1,300 milligrams of calcium per day, depending on age and gender.
 Eating three daily servings of milk, cheese or yogurt can help you meet these recommendations.
 Teens and those over age 50 have higher calcium needs and may need four daily servings of dairy foods.

-To find out how much calcium you need — and how many Americans aren’t getting enough — see this Calcium Fact Sheet from the NIH Office of Dietary Supplements
+To find out how much calcium you need — and how many Americans aren’t getting enough — see Calcium: How do you measure up?

 More than just calcium, milk, yogurt and cheese also contain other essential nutrients needed for health and well-being.
 While a calcium supplement may help you meet your daily calcium needs, you will likely miss out on other important nutrients that dairy foods provide.
 Good nutrition depends on overall healthful eating, and the Academy of Nutrition and Dietetics, National Institutes of Health and American Academy of Pediatrics believe that we should try to meet our nutrient needs through food first.
 In fact, consuming calcium primarily from dietary sources rather than supplements affects estrogen metabolism and positively impacts bone mineral density in postmenopausal women, according to researchers at Washington University School of Medicine.
 6